 Trade Stock Indices

-How to Use Japanese Candles in Indices Trading
+How to Use Japanese Candlesticks in Stock Index Trading

 Brief History

-Candles were created in the 18th century by the legendary rice trader called Homma Munehisa to give an overview of the opening, high, low and closing market price over a specified period of time.
+Candles were created in the 18th century by a legendary rice trader named Homma Munehisa to give an overview of the opening, high, low and closing price over a specified period of time.

-They were used by legendary rice trader to predict future market market prices.
-After he dominated the rice market, Munehisa eventually moved to the Tokyo exchanges where he gained a huge trading fortune using this trading analysis.
+They were used by the famous rice trader to predict the future market market prices.
+After he dominated the rice market, Munehisa eventually moved to the Tokyo Stock Exchanges where he gained a huge trading fortune using this analysis.
 He is said to have made over a hundred consecutive winning trades.

 Types of charts

-There are Three types of charts used in Indices: Line, bar and candles.
+There are Three types of charts used in Indices: Line, bar & candles.

 Line - plots a continuous line connecting closing prices of indices.

 Bars- displayed as sequence of OHCL bars.
-OHCL represents OPEN HIGH LOW and CLOSE.
-Opening price is illustrated as a horizontal dash to the left and the closing price as a horizontal dash to the right.
+OHCL represents OPEN HIGH LOW & CLOSE.
+Opening price is illustrated as a horizontal hyphen on the left and the closing price as a horizontal dash to the right.

-Japanese Candle-sticks Setup Patterns Analysis - How Do I Use Japanese Candles in Indices Trading?
+Japanese Candle-sticks Setup Patterns Analysis - How Do I Use Japanese Candlesticks in Indices?

 Candlesticks - these use the same price information as bar charts (open, high, low, & close).
-However, they are displayed in a much more easily identifiable way that looks like a candle with wicks on both its ends.
+However, they are displayed in a much more easily identifiable way that resembles a candlestick with wicks on both its ends.

 How to Interpret